cmsahu97/Low_Grade_High_Grade_IMU_dataset/README.md

 Each row represents an IMU reading at a specific timestamp, with corresponding data from both **low-grade** and **high-grade** IMUs.

-## **Applications**

-This dataset can be used for:
-- **Sensor Fusion & Calibration**
-- **Machine Learning for Motion Tracking**
-- **Inertial Navigation System (INS) Research**

 ---

 ## Citation

-If you use this dataset in your research, please cite it as follows:
+If you use this dataset in your research, please cite our research paper.

 ## Reference
 1. MATLAB "https://in.mathworks.com/help/nav/ref/imusensor-system-object.html"
 2. VectoNav VN310 "https://www.vectornav.com/products/detail/vn-310"
 3. TDK InvenSense ICM-20948 Datasheet "https://invensense.tdk.com/download-pdf/icm-20948-datasheet/"
-4. S. Grover, C. Sahu and S. Poddar, "Linear Likelihood Approach-Based Adaptive Fusion of Heterogeneous Multiple IMUs for Orientation Estimation," in IEEE Sensors Journal, vol. 24, no. 15, pp. 24512-24519, 1 Aug.1, 2024, doi:
-   10.1109/JSEN.2024.3405550.